Lesson 2

 Most electrical engineering textbooks and many aviation wiring schematics still use the conventional flow model.
 This is why you need to understand both — the FAA will test you on electron flow theory, but the prints you read in the field may reference conventional flow.

-Why You Need to Know Both Models
+Why A&P Mechanics Need to Know Both Models

 The FAA expects you to understand both models and explain the difference: